i-VRESSE/haddock3-ui/CONTRIBUTING.md

 Writes to `docs/` folder, which can be hosted on GitHub pages.

-The site can be previewed with `pnpm ladle preview`.
+The site can be previewed with `pnpm preview`.